digitsensitive/phaser3-typescript/tutorials/gameConfig.md

 * type              : CONST.AUTO
 AUTO will automatically detect the render.
-You can choose CONST.CANVAS to choose the CANVAS Renderer, CONST.WEBGL for WebGL Rendering or CONST.HEADLESS to have a headless renderer.
+You can choose CONST.CANVAS to choose the CANVAS Renderer or CONST.WEBGL for WebGL Rendering.
 * parent            : null
 Select where you want to render the game.
 It refers to the id of your html element.